When bacteria spreads to a cyst in one of the Bartholin’s glands, it can cause a buildup of pus and lead to an abscess.

-A person will know if they have an abscess because they cause intense pain on one side of the vagina, along with redness and swelling in the general area.
+A person will know if they have an abscess because they cause intense pain on one side of the vagina.
+A person might also notice a change in color and swelling in the general area.
 Abscesses vary in size from very small to over an inch in diameter.

 Almost 1 in every 50 women will experience a Bartholin’s cyst or abscess at some time.
 Those of childbearing age, particularly those in their 20s, are most at risk.